 Alvão Natural Park

-This park, located between Minho and Trás-os-Montes, in Mondim de Basto and Vila Real, is famous for the Fisgas de Ermelo, one of the biggest waterfalls in Europe, where the Olo River falls from more than 200 metres high.
+This park, located between Minho and Trás-os-Montes, in Mondim de Basto and Vila Real, is famous for the Fisgas de Ermelo, one of the biggest waterfalls in Europe, where the Olo River falls from a height of more than 200 metres.

-On your paths through nature you will be able to observe Iberian wolves, red-billed choughs, golden bats, eagles and incredible flora, with more than 480 types, including oak, holly, molar grass and rosemary.
+On your wanderings through nature, you will be able to observe Iberian wolves, red-billed choughs, golden bats, eagles and incredible flora, with more than 480 types, with oak, holly, molar grass and rosemary standing out.

 Douro International Natural Park

 Get ready to feel small, very small.
-In the Douro International Natural Park, very close to the Spanish border, you will find impressive cliffs and canyons that offer views of the deep valley that stretches from Mirando do Douro to Figueira de Castelo Rodrigo.
-Sit down, take a deep breath and take the opportunity to observe some of the most beautiful birds in the park, such as the black stork, the royal eagle or the Egyptian vulture.
+In Portugal's Douro International Natural Park, located very close to the Spanish border, you will find impressive cliffs and gorges that offer views over the deep valley that stretches from Mirando do Douro to Figueira de Castelo Rodrigo.
+Sit down, take a deep breath and seize the opportunity to take in the spectacular sights, including some of the most beautiful birds in the park, such as the black stork, the royal eagle or the Egyptian vulture.

-We recommend that you take the opportunity to take a cruise through the Park, starting from the International Biological Station (in Mirando do Douro), from where you will enjoy a unique perspective of the fauna and flora existing in the 122 km of the International Douro Natural Park.
+We recommend that you take the opportunity to take a cruise through the Park, starting from the International Biological Station (in Mirando do Douro).
+From this point, you will be able to enjoy a unique perspective of the fauna and flora that bring the 122 km of the International Douro Natural Park to life.

-- Find holiday homes in the Duoro International Natural Park
+- Find your holiday rental in the Duoro International Natural Park

 - Find properties for sale in Mirando do Douro